marcosrachid/java8_ocp_study/README.md

 There are three parts to a stream pipeline:
 * Source: Where the stream comes from;
 * Intermediate operations: Transforms the stream into another one.
 There can be as few or as many intermediate operations as you'd like.
-Since streams use lazy evaluation, the intermediate operations do not run until the terminal operation runs.
+Since streams use lazy evaluation, the intermediate operations do not run until the terminal operation runs;
 * Terminal operation: Actually produces a result.
 Since streams can be used only once, the stream is no longer valid after a terminal operation completes.

 Terminal stream operations